-Are there any material costs that lenders should be aware of when structuring deals (for example, stamp duty on security, notarial fees, registration costs or any other charges or duties), either at the outset or upon enforcement?
-If so, what are the costs and what are the approaches lenders typically take in respect of such costs (e.g. upstamping)?
+9. Are there any material costs that lenders should be aware of when structuring deals (for example, stamp duty on security, notarial fees, registration costs or any other charges or duties), either at the outset or upon enforcement?

 Filing and recording costs in most U.S. jurisdictions are de minimis.
 Some states have recording/filing taxes and fees based on value of the collateral or the debt secured.
 In some cases, this motivates real property owners and financers to refinance real property mortgage debt in a manner that may not attract a new mortgage tax payment (such as assignments and assumptions between old and new parties).